 I can count on years of experience in vocal and ear training, thanks to my classical music education in piano and singing.
 The Yoga-Teacher– Trainings have given me a deeper insight into the bodywork and opened the door to spiritual singing in Sanskrit, in the form of Kirtan.
 The fusion of these two disciplines, yoga and music education, gives me the basis to offer mantra singing workshops with the harmonium.
 This is a perfect way for me to open the door of Kirtan to more and more people.
 Basically a workshop consists of warm up exercises, voice opening, theory and practice of mantra singing and finally the Kirtan experience.
 More detailed it will be like this:

 The workshop starts with a series of warm up and breathing exercises for the body and the voice.
 To prepare our “instrument” properly for singing, we use exercises from yoga and classical vocal training.

 The warm up turns into the voice opening.
 Here it is all about playing with your own voice for a new sound experience.
 Just by singing the simplest mantra OM with different techniques, the sound of your own voice can be re-experienced.
-By reciting a simple mantra like HARI OM at different pitches, you can find your personal vocal range.
+By reciting a simple mantra like OM NAMO NARAYANAYA at different pitches, you can find your personal vocal range.
 This is an important aspect of Kirtan, because everyone is allowed to sing in their tone, even if the leader has another pitch.
 The opening of the voice is primarily intended for you to make sound freely and with an open heart.